zx-2003/ip/docs/README.md

 ## AI usage declaration

 // chatGPT was used to explain details and concepts on some of the levels and provide suggestions on implementation such as Level 7 to figure out how to save files locally.
+// In addition it was used to explain how to integrate my CLI to GUI and provided explanation when I was unsure how to integrate certain features